DarkMG73/essence-t1/readme.txt

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =

-EssenceTheme works with all plugins that follow standard practices (plus many that do not).
+EssenceTheme has been designed and built with the latest WordPress and coding best practices in mind.
+This ensures it will be fully compatible with any plugin that also follows best practices, and most that do not.

-In addition, EssenceTheme includes extended special support for WooCommerce, BuddyPress and JetPack's Infinite Scroll.
+In addition, EssenceTheme includes extended optimized support for:

+WooCommerce
+BuddyPress
+JetPack (all modules except for Infinite Scroll, which is not supported )

 == Changelog ==